Inpatient Rehabilitation Q&A

 What is the family’s role during the rehab stay?

 Just like the doctors and nurses, the family is an important part of the rehabilitation team.
 Parents and caregivers should interact with the doctors and take a leading role in the care of their child.
 Therapy is more effective when the whole family is involved.
 We teach our patients’ families about the injury or illness, the treatments we are using and why and how to care for their child when they leave inpatient rehabilitation.

 Are family members allowed to stay overnight in the room with the patient?

 Yes.
-While a patient is in the CIRU, family members are allowed to spend the night in room with him.
+While a patient is in inpatient rehabilitation, family members are allowed to spend the night in room with him.
 This keeps the child feeling calm and safe, which helps them have better results in therapy.